Myesha-Mahazabeen/Weather-WebApp/README.md

 # Weather Forecast

-A weather forecast site is built using React TypeScript
+A weather forecast site is built using React TypeScript.

 The `src` directory looks like this: